Nunchaku: Freestyle

 Freestyle nunchaku is a modern style of performance art using nunchaku as a visual tool, rather than as a weapon.
 With the growing prevalence of the Internet, the availability of nunchaku has greatly increased.
 In combination with the popularity of other video sharing sites, many people have become interested in learning how to use the weapons for freestyle displays.
 Freestyle is one discipline of competition held by the World Nunchaku Association.
 Some modern martial arts teach the use of nunchaku, as it may help students improve their reflexes, hand control, and other skills.

 Legality

-In a number of countries, possession of nunchaku is illegal, or the nunchaku is defined as a regulated weapon.
-These bans largely came after the wave of popularity of Bruce Lee films.
+In a number of countries, possession of nunchaku is legally restricted, ranging from prohibiting carrying them concealed in public to outright banning any form of possession.
+Nearly all such regulations were created in the 1970s after a wave of popularity attributed to their appearances in the Bruce Lee martial arts films and related media.
+This popularity led to them being commonly found in the possession of delinquent youths and petty criminals.
+This combination of popular media exposure creating the impression of danger and lethality, and their perceived popularity with undesirable classes of society, led to legal restrictions being passed.
+Later legal challenges led to closer examination of nunchaku's actual use in criminal behavior, and have found most of these laws were likely not warranted.
+For example Judge Pamela Chan in 2018's Maloney v.
+Singas concluded "there is virtually no evidence that nunchakus are associated with, or have been used to engage in, criminal conduct."

+In Australia, a state or territory approval in a B709B form is required to lawfully import any nunchaku made of hard materials.
+They are classified as prohibited weapons in New South Wales.

 Norway, Canada, Russia, Poland, Chile, and Spain are all known to have significant restrictions.

 In Germany, nunchaku have been illegal since April 2006, when they were declared a strangling weapon.

 In England and Wales, public possession of nunchaku is heavily restricted by the Prevention of Crime Act 1953 and the Criminal Justice Act 1988.
 However, nunchaku are not included in the list of weapons whose sale and manufacture is prohibited by Schedule 1 of the Criminal Justice Act 1988 (Offensive Weapons) Order 1988 and are traded openly (subject to age restrictions).